Rumex britannica: Fruit

 Single seeds emerge from the flower of the plant which are wrapped in tepals, which form a pod-like structure which proceed to dry and decolorize to brown.

 The seeds are 3 sided, oval- to egg shaped with short tapering at the end.
 They are also reddish brown, and measure to be about 3 to 4.5 mm long.

 Ecology

 During late spring through the summer this plant blooms.
 The height of this plant is approximately three to six feet.

-Northeast and North Midwest of North America.
-Many regions of the Northeast are native to the plant.
+Rumex britannica is native to the Northeast and northern Midwest of North America.
+It is native in many parts of the Northeast.
 California primarily has the plant as a native species.

-The habitat in which Rumex britannica thrives in is wetland areas.
-Areas that are alongside rivers, lakes, or even swamps may have the presence of the plant.
+The habitat in which Rumex britannica thrives is wetland areas, including alongside rivers, lakes, or even swamps.

-This plant type was used by Native Americans for medicinal purposes.
-One of the medicinal purposes the plant holds is treatment for skin related diseases.
+This plant was used by Native Americans for medicinal purposes.
+One of these medicinal purposes is treating skin related diseases.

-Plants within an ecosystem work directly with animals.
-One of the main purposes plants directly relate to animals is through the process of photosynthesis.
-Through photosynthesis, plants are able to convert carbon dioxide into oxygen.
-For the plant Rumex britannica, insects rely on the seed and root of the plant.
-Birds also use this plant as a source of food in a swamp ecosystem.
-For example, Swamp Sparrow feed off of Rumex Britannica.
-Birds that are granivorous feed on grains.
-The swamp sparrow feeds on the seeds of the plant.
+The seeds of Rumex britannica are eaten by birds including the swamp sparrow, song sparrow, bobolink, and red-winged blackbird, as well as small mammals including the meadow vole and muskrat.
+Many insects rely on the foliage, seeds, and roots of the plant.